Most coworking owners and operators start selling their space only once it’s built, furnished, and ready to use.

 And outside of investing in a modern, SEO-optimized website, the best thing you can do for your online presence is to list your products and pre-sell them on your site.

-With the help of OfficeRnD Flex, you can create memberships and other products and list them on your website before you open.
-This will give potential customers an easy way to learn about your offerings.
+With the help of OfficeRnD Flex, you can create memberships and other products and publish them on your Member Portal before you open.
+This gives potential customers an easy way to learn about your offerings and sign up.

-Additionally, OfficeRnD Flex also helps automate billing and payments.
-This means customers can sign up entirely online when they’re ready and receive automatic invoices.
-This ease of use is important for reducing friction and getting more people to sign up.
+OfficeRnD Flex also automates billing and payments.
+Members can sign up entirely online when they’re ready and receive automatic invoices, with payments collected by credit card, ACH, or Direct Debit.
+That ease of use reduces friction and gets more people to sign up.

 If your space is under construction, consider organizing hard hat tours.

-They’re a unique way for your community to get a sneak peek of what’s to come and envision themselves in your space.
-During the tour, explain what each space will consist of and where desks and meeting rooms will be situated.
+They’re a way for your community to get a sneak peek of what’s to come and picture themselves in your space.
+During the tour, explain what each area will consist of and where desks and meeting rooms will be situated.

 You can also print out office mockups or architectural drawings.
 This will provide even more clarity during the tour.